Perfidia (novel): Plot

-On December 6, 1941, Agent Lee Blanchard, chemist Hideo Ashida, and detectives Buzz Meeks and Dudley Smith investigate the robbery of a pharmacy.
+On December 6, 1941, Agent Lee Blanchard, chemist Hideo Ashida, and detectives Buzz Meeks and Dudley Smith, all of the from the LAPD, investigate the robbery of a pharmacy.
 Hideo discovers scraps of cloth, identified as part of a military police armband.
 During that week, a military police officer had committed several rapes.
 After identifying him, Dudley Smith and his men shot him dead.
 That same night, the four members of the Watanabe family are found dead in their Highland Park home in what appears to be suicide by seppuku.
 However, fascist propaganda, a shortwave radio and the remains of a silencer identical to the one found in the pharmacy robbery are found in the Watanabe home.
 The autopsy confirmed suspicions: it was a homicide.
 Furthermore, Nancy, the family's daughter, had had an abortion.

 After the attack on Pearl Harbor, Lee Blanchard's girlfriend, Kay Lake, tries unsuccessfully to enlist in the armed forces.
 At the recruiting office she meets Scott Bennett, with whom she begins a romance.
 Detective Parker urges Kay to infiltrate communist circles in Los Angeles, specifically Claire De Heaven's group.
 Boxer Bucky Bleichert seeks to join the LAPD, but his father's pro-Nazi background makes it difficult.
 To gain entry, he informs the FBI about Hideo's mother's fascist sympathies.
-Hideo, who had a homosexual attraction to Bucky in high school, is shocked after learning this from Sid Hudgens.
+Hideo, who had a homosexual attraction to Bucky in high school, is shocked after learning this from journalist Sid Hudgens.